farsonJava/catalog/README.md

 ### HTML form specifiying "POST", catalog/access servlet entry point, and the value "logout" which will be evaluated in the switch case.
 (Note name="action".
 This is the variable in which the value attribute will be stored when its retrieved in our request object.)
 <img width="1045" height="23" alt="functoin" src="https://github.com/user-attachments/assets/6d303725-d63a-48bd-9aee-9ff824e10242" />

 ### The controller that will be hit for all post requests directed to the access servlet.
+All the methods that are called respective to the action value are within the same servlet class.
 <img width="917" height="461" alt="action" src="https://github.com/user-attachments/assets/681cc589-d8a6-4c24-a094-8b9863dc2430" />